Maternity leave entitlement

 How much maternity leave can I take?

-All women are entitled to up to 52 weeks maternity leave regardless of length of service and must take a minimum of 2 weeks maternity leave.
+All pregnant staff are entitled to up to 52 weeks’ maternity leave regardless of length of service and must take a minimum of 2 weeks maternity leave.

 Will my maternity leave be paid?

 Entitlement to paid maternity leave is dependent on length of service by the expected week of birth.

 If you have less than 41 weeks’ service by the expected week of birth, you are entitled to a Maternity Allowance which is paid directly by the Government.

 If you have 41 weeks’ service or more by the expected week of birth, you are entitled to College Maternity Pay, which is 18 weeks at full pay (i.e. calculated before any salary sacrifice has been made), followed by 21 weeks at the Statutory Maternity Pay (SMP) (current rates of SMP), followed by a maximum of 13 weeks unpaid leave.